-We may expend our limited resources to pursue a particular product candidate, such as NGN-401 or NGN-101, and fail to capitalize on candidates that may be more profitable or for which there is a greater likelihood of success.
+We may expend our limited resources to pursue a particular product candidate, such as NGN-401, and fail to capitalize on candidates that may be more profitable or for which there is a greater likelihood of success.

 Because we have limited financial and managerial resources, we intend to focus our research and development efforts on certain selected product candidates.
-For example, we are initially allocating significant resources to our most advanced product candidates, NGN-401 and NGN-101.
+For example, to date we have allocated significant resources to our most advanced product candidates, NGN-401 and NGN-101.
 As a result, we may forgo or delay pursuit of opportunities with other potential candidates that may later prove to have greater commercial potential.
+For example, in November 2024, we announced that the Company does not expect to move forward with NGN-101 CLN5 Batten disease gene therapy program at this time.
+Given the rarity of the disease, continued investment in the program was predicated on a streamlined registrational pathway with the FDA.
+To support a streamlined pathway, we submitted an RMAT application to the FDA.
+Despite our belief that we met the standard of preliminary clinical evidence required to obtain an RMAT designation, the RMAT designation was denied.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs for specific indications may not yield any commercially viable product candidates.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such candidate.

-Even if regulatory approval is obtained, any approved products resulting from NGN-401 or NGN-101 or any other product candidate may not achieve adequate market acceptance among clinicians, patients, healthcare third-party payors and others in the medical community necessary for commercial success and we may not generate any future revenue from the sale or licensing of such products.
+Even if regulatory approval is obtained, any approved products resulting from NGN-401 or any other product candidate may not achieve adequate market acceptance among clinicians, patients, healthcare third-party payors and others in the medical community necessary for commercial success and we may not generate any future revenue from the sale or licensing of such products.

-Even if regulatory approval is obtained for NGN-401 or NGN-101 or any other product candidates, our product candidates may not gain market acceptance among physicians, patients, healthcare payors or the medical community.
+Even if regulatory approval is obtained for NGN-401 or any other product candidates, our product candidates may not gain market acceptance among physicians, patients, healthcare payors or the medical community.
 We may not generate or sustain revenue from sales of the product due to factors such as whether the product can be sold at a competitive cost and whether it will otherwise be accepted in the market.
 There is currently one FDA-approved product and multiple other product candidates in various stages of development for the treatment of Rett syndrome.
-Market participants with significant influence over acceptance of new treatments, such as clinicians and third-party payors, may not adopt a gene therapy replacement with a target product profile such as that of NGN-401 or NGN-101 or for their targeted indications, and we may not be able to convince the medical community and third-party payors to accept and use, or to provide favorable reimbursement for, any product candidates developed by us or our existing or future collaborators.
-Market acceptance of NGN-401 or NGN-101 or any other product candidates will depend on many factors, including factors that are not within our control.
+Market participants with significant influence over acceptance of new treatments, such as clinicians and third-party payors, may not adopt a gene therapy replacement with a target product profile such as that of NGN-401 or for its targeted indications, and we may not be able to convince the medical community and third-party payors to accept and use, or to provide favorable reimbursement for, any product candidates developed by us or our existing or future collaborators.
+Market acceptance of NGN-401 or any other product candidates will depend on many factors, including factors that are not within our control.